-Just who do we think we are?”
+“Just who do we think we are?”
 This was Chief Justice Roberts’ response to the June 26, 2015 Supreme Court ruling in Obergefell v.
-Hodges, declaring that “The Fourteenth Amendment requires a State to license a marriage between two people of the same sex and to recognize a marriage between two people of the same sex when their marriage was lawfully licensed and performed out-of-State.”
+Hodges, declaring, “The Fourteenth Amendment requires a State to license a marriage between two people of the same sex and to recognize a marriage between two people of the same sex when their marriage was lawfully licensed and performed out-of-State.”
 The reason for Chief Justice Robert’s incredulity is that this ruling has officially changed the definition of marriage which, as Justice Kennedy noted during oral arguments, “has been with us for millennia.”

 Nevertheless, we as Christians understand that marriage is a sacred act that is divinely defined and accomplished.
 As such, we have neither the right, nor the ability to redefine this institution in reality.
 Just because a father has the ability to require and enforce that his children refer to him as the President of the United States does not make him the president in reality.
 Likewise, just because the Supreme Court has redefined marriage and can enforce this definition does not make it legitimate in the eyes of the Creator God.

 It is in circumstances such as this Supreme Court ruling that we as Christians need to be reminded of from where it is that we draw our definitions.
 We do not derive our definition of marriage from Black’s Law Dictionary.
-Rather, the Bible is our infallible and eternal standard for truth, and it is from the Bible that we derive our morality and our definition of marriage.
+Rather, the Bible is our infallible and eternal standard for truth, and it is from God’s revealed truth in the Bible that we derive our morality and our definition of marriage.

-This article is excerpted from the book Laid Bare: Uncovering the Relationship Between Homosexuality & the Gospel.
+Be sure to read Timothy Zebell’s book Laid Bare: Uncovering the Relationship Between Homosexuality & the Gospel.

 1. Wax, Trevin.
 “Top 10 Quotes from the Dissenting Justices on Same-Sex Marriage.”
-The Gospel Coalition, June 26, 2015.
-Accessed June 26, 2015. http://www.thegospelcoalition.org/blogs/trevinwax/2015/06/26/top-10-quotes-from-the-dissenting-justices-on-same-sex-marriage/.
+Gospel Coalition, June 26, 2015.
+Accessed June 26, 2015. http://www.thegospelcoalition.org/blogs/trevinwax/2015/06/26/top-10-quotes-from-the-dissenting-justices-on-same-sex-marriage.

 2. “Supreme Court of the United States October Term 2014 Syllabus: OBERGEFELL ET AL. v.
 HODGES, DIRECTOR, OHIO DEPARTMENT OF HEALTH, ET AL.” Supreme Court of the United States.
 Accessed June 27, 2015. http://www.supremecourt.gov/opinions/14pdf/14-556_3204.pdf.

 3. Barbash, Fred, Mark Berman, and Sandhya Somashekhar.
-“Supreme Court Hears Same-sex Marriage Case: Who Said what (with Audio).”
-The Washington Post, April 28, 2015.
+“Supreme Court Hears Same-Sex Marriage Case: Who Said What (with Audio).”
+News.
+Washington Post, April 28, 2015.
 Accessed June 27, 2015. http://www.washingtonpost.com/news/post-nation/wp/2015/04/28/supreme-court-hears-arguments-in-same-sex-marriage-case-obergefell-v-hodges-today/.

 Unless otherwise noted, all Scripture quotations are taken from The Holy Bible, English Standard Version, copyright ©2001 by Crossway Bibles, a publishing ministry of Good News Publishers.
 Used by permission.
 All rights reserved.